batuogkoc/kusis-gpa-credit-calculator/README.md

 This program calculates your total credits and your GPA \(to an ungodly precision\).
 Especially useful for being %100 sure of your enrollment group.
-Designed for people who love to automate pointless tasks.
+Designed for people who love to automate pointless tasks.\
+\
+**IMPORTANT NOTE TO RECRUITERS: THIS ISN'T MY BEST WORK BY A LOOONG SHOT, ITS MEANT MOSTLY AS A JOKE PLEASE DONT LAUGH ME OUT OF THE APPLICANT POOL**

 ## Requirements